Want to know more about carbon-neutral credit cards?

 There is a twofold benefit here for the Banks.

 - First, they can meet their emission reduction goals.
 This is good for the climate.

 - Second, they deliver a strong signal to their customers.
 They are a responsible company taking climate change very seriously.
 The certification label, in particular, is more than a symbol.
 It's a visible sign that the company can use on cards, packaging and websites showing its dedication to reducing its carbon footprint.

 Carbon offset projects: some recent examples

-We have already supported several of our clients to fund credible carbon reduction initiatives with proven track records.
+We have already supported several clients to fund credible carbon reduction initiatives with proven track records.

-We make sure the carbon offsets bought create long-term sustainable results and are cost-effective.
+We ensure the carbon offsets bought create long-term sustainable results and are cost-effective.

 Now it's your turn.

 With its eco-friendly cards and related services, Thales encourages Banks and issuers to take action towards carbon-neutral practices.